-Although Leica has not built 35mm cine lenses before, there is a
+Although Leica has not built 35mm cine lenses before, there is a strong link to aspheric designs.
+Dr. Mandler, optical designer for

 Christian Skrein on Leica Cine Lenses (cont'd)

 Gerhard Baier and Christian Skrein

 Above: Christian Skrein's 1965 photograph of The Beatles arriving at Hamburg airport.
 BEA was the logo of British European Airways.